-Salmon are really big predatory fish and as such, they have plenty of sharp teeth.
-While dwelling in saltwater, their teeth are deeply embedded in their fleshly lips, but as they enter freshwater territory, their bodies slowly deteriorate and the full size of their teeth is being exposed.
+Salmon are big predatory fish with plenty of sharp teeth.
+While dwelling in saltwater, their teeth are deeply embedded in their fleshly lips, but as they enter freshwater territory, their bodies slowly deteriorate, and the full size of their teeth becomes exposed.

 Do Salmon Have Teeth?

-And prey they do!
+And hunt they do!
 No matter if they are in the sea, in rivers, or landlocked in big lakes, salmon are very active hunters that consume a lot of fish.

 What’s really interesting and fascinating about salmon is the fact that their teeth are appearing to be fairly small and needle-like while the fish are dwelling in saltwater, which they do throughout most of their lives.